devpatel2003/School-Announcement-Website/README.md

 The teacher side has a login page.
 The username can be the current name of the user and will show up on the post when created.

 The PASSWORD is: "northP123" (case sensitive)
-*NOTE, since this was for a school project, the password isn't encrypted and is saved in the code itself meaning anyone with basic coding knowledge can find it out.
+*NOTE, since this was for a school project, the password isn't encrypted and is saved on the client side meaning anyone with basic coding knowledge can find it out.

  I plan on fixing this in the future to add more security to the site.